|Overview||The 2-step authentication method is used to securely connect to a REST/URL connector.

 |Logout URL||This is used if the resource features a lockout for having too many sessions open.|

-To create a data source using a REST/URL connector, you need to accomplish three tasks:
+To connect to your data using the REST/URL connector, you need to do the following:

 - Start the data source creation process in Klipfolio.